Emergence of long-range entanglement and odd-even effect in periodic generalized quantum cluster models: Introduction

 However, applying the TEE to one-dimensional systems presents a significant challenge.
 In one-dimensional, standard bipartite entanglement measures of connected partitions fail to act as universal order parameters\cite{Calabrese_2009_JPA,Eisert_2010_RMP,Alioscia_2005_PRA}.
 Their scaling lacks informative corrections, and their structure is strongly influenced by non-universal, ultraviolet contributions from boundaries.
 Even finer metrics like the entanglement spectrum cannot reliably distinguish the topological character of different wave functions\cite{Li_2008_PRL,Pollmann_2010_PRB,Fidkowski_2010_PRL,Turner_2011_PRB}.
 To overcome these limitations and isolate the universal information locked in non-local correlations, multi-partite measures are required.
 A powerful such tool is the four-part conditional mutual information\cite{Zeng_2019_quantum}, also known as the disconnected entanglement entropy (DEE)\cite{Fromholz_2020_PRB,Micallo_2020_scicore,Torre_2024_scicore}.
 By its very construction, the DEE is designed to systematically cancel the problematic local and boundary-driven entanglement contributions.
 Consequently, a non-zero DEE value serves as a robust indicator of the genuine long-range correlations and long-range entanglement that define topological phases in 1D\cite{Torre_2024_scicore}, a theoretical utility that is complemented by its prospective relevance for experiments\cite{Hannes_2016_PRX,Kenny_2018_PRL,Vermersch_2018_PRA,Lavasani_2021_NP}.

-Cluster models, also known as the $\alpha$-chain, and their generalizations possess rich topological structures and well-defined order parameters, making them ideal platforms for exploring the interplay between topology and quantum correlations\cite{Pachos_2004_PRL,Doherty_2009_PRL,Smacchia_2011_PRA,Niu_2012_PRB,Montes_2012_PRE,Son_2012_QIP,DeGottardi_2013_PRB,Lahtinen_2015_PRL,Zhang_2015_PRL,Giampaolo_2015_PRA,Zeng_2016_EL,Pichler_2016_PRX,Potirniche_2017_PRL,Verresen_2017_PRB,Nie_2017_PRE,Scaffidi_2017_PRX,Zhang_2018_PRL,Bhattacharjee_2018_PRB,Zonzo_2018_JSM,Ding_2019_PRE,Guo_2022_PRA,Li_2025_PRA,Yi_2025_PRA}.
+Cluster models, also known as the $\alpha$-chain, and their generalizations possess rich topological structures and well-defined order parameters, making them ideal platforms for exploring the interplay between topology and quantum correlations\cite{Pachos_2004_PRL,Doherty_2009_PRL,Smacchia_2011_PRA,Niu_2012_PRB,Montes_2012_PRE,Son_2012_QIP, DeGottardi_2013_PRB,Lahtinen_2015_PRL,Zhang_2015_PRL,Giampaolo_2015_PRA,Zeng_2016_EL,Hannes_2016_PRX,Potirniche_2017_PRL, Verresen_2017_PRB,Nie_2017_PRE,Scaffidi_2017_PRX,Zhang_2018_PRL,Bhattacharjee_2018_PRB,Zonzo_2018_JSM,Ding_2019_PRE,Guo_2022_PRA,Fabio_2022_PRB,Li_2025_PRA, Yi_2025_PRA}.
 They provide a paradigmatic framework for investigating one-dimensional symmetry-protected topological (SPT) phases.
-Owing to their stabilizer-type construction, these models not only capture the essential features of SPT order in spin chains but also find extensive applications in quantum information processing, where cluster states serve as fundamental resources for measurement-based quantum computation\cite{Choo_2018_PRL,Lavasani_2021_NP,Ippoliti_2021_PRX,Morral_2023_PRB,Qian_2024_PRB,Yu_2025_PS,Bera_2025_arxiv}.
+Owing to their stabilizer-type construction, these models not only capture the essential features of SPT order in spin chains but also find extensive applications in quantum information processing, where cluster states serve as fundamental resources for measurement-based quantum computation\cite{Kenny_2018_PRL,Lavasani_2021_NP,Ippoliti_2021_PRX,Morral_2023_PRB,Qian_2024_PRB,Yu_2025_PS,Bera_2025_arxiv}.
 The ground states of such models exhibit nonlocal stabilizer correlations and characteristic topological degeneracy, while the inclusion of a transverse field drives a quantum phase transition between the topological cluster phase and a trivial paramagnetic phase.
 However, existing studies of their entanglement properties have been predominantly restricted to systems with open boundary condition (OBC).
-In contrast, the periodic boundary condition (PBC) case has received far less attention, as it is commonly regarded as trivial and devoid of long-range entanglement.
+Although the ground states of generalized cluster models under OBC exhibit highly non-trivial properties which present as SPT order or mixed order (having SPT order and symmetry-breaking order)\cite{Zeng_2019_quantum}, the entanglement in all such instances remains confined to the short-range entanglement, with no long-range entanglement observed.
+Meanwhile, the PBC counterpart is also commonly regarded as incapable of supporting long-range entanglement and the entanglement structure of generalized cluster models under PBC has received far less attention.